 The inverter section is built using a basic push pull center tap transformer circuit which is switched alternately using power BJTs to keep things simple and manageable.
 Mosfets are avoided since mosfets require much stringent PCB designing parameters.

-The HEX codes and the other crucial information for this sinewave UPS circuit using PIC16F84A MCU can be downloaded from the Google drive link:
+The HEX codes and the other crucial information for this sinewave UPS circuit using PIC16F84A MCU can be downloaded from the above link: